-A widespread and responsible agreement with Douglas' proposals was expressed by a considerable body of prominent observers who Dr. Clarke found it convenient not to mention.
-Men like Professor Walter Murdoch, after whom Murdoch University in Western Australia is named, Lord Beaverbrook, of the Beaverbrook Press, The Marquis of Tavistock, Mr. Inigo Jones, Bishop Moyes of Armidale, New South Wales, the author Beverley Nichols, Dr. Henrick Van Loon, the well-known historian, The Very Rev. W. R. Matthews, Dean of Exeter, and a host of sound thinkers who by no stretch of imagination could be called ill-informed or emotional, found a basis for a new vision in direct contrast to the problems of war, want and poverty which have certainly not been assuaged since then.
+A widespread and responsible agreement with Douglas's proposals was expressed by a considerable body of prominent observers who Dr. Clark found it convenient not to mention.
+Men like Professor Walter Murdoch, after whom Murdoch University in Western Australia is named, Lord Beaverbrook, of the Beaverbrook Press, The Marquis of Tavistock, Mr. Inigo Jones, Bishop Moyes of Armidale, the author Beverley Nichols, Dr. Henrick Van Loon, the wellknown historian, The Very Rev W. R. Matthews, Dean of Exeter, and a host of sound thinkers who by no stretch of imagination could be called ill-informed or emotional, found a basis for a new vision in direct contrast to the problems of War, want and poverty which have certainly not been assuaged since then.